Master's degree (2 years)Full timeLandscape Architecture for Global Sustainability

 Requirements:

-Bachelor's degree or equivalent status in one of the following disciplines: Landscape Architecture, Architecture, Urban and Regional Planning, Landscape Planning, Landscape sciences, Geography, Development Studies, Resource Management, Environmental Studies, Landscape Engineering and other relevant fields.
-Read about admission requirements in detail below.
+Applicants must hold a bachelor's degree in one of the following disciplines: Landscape Architecture, Architecture, Urban and Regional Planning, Landscape Planning, Landscape Sciences, Geography, Development Studies, Resource Management, Environmental Studies, Landscape Engineering and other relevant fields.

 Requirements in detail